vlang/ved/README.md

 ### Instructions

-Vid works best with workspaces (directories with code).
+Ved works best with workspaces (directories with code).
 You can have multiple workspaces and quickly switch between them with `C [` and `C ]`.

 To open multiple workspaces, run

-`vid path/to/project1 path/to/project2 `
+`ved path/to/project1 path/to/project2 `

 Key bindings: